 While I do think it is important to remain optimistic, I also believe honesty about the difficulties is equally important.
-I sometimes feel frustrated, vulnerable and overwhelmed.
+I sometimes feel frustrated, vulnerable, and overwhelmed.
 But often in that space, when I feel least effective as a parent, is where I find the strength to keep going.
 Last Sunday was one of those days.

-It was around 7:30 am, my son’s normal wake time.
+It was around 7:30 am my son’s normal wake time.
 I could hear him on the baby monitor reciting lines from a favorite movie.
-I tiptoed into his doorway, knocked and waited for him to guess if it was mommy or daddy before peering in.
+I tiptoed into his doorway, knocked, and waited for him to guess if it was mommy or daddy before peering in.
 “It’s Mommy,” he cheerfully said.
 I scooped him up.
 We headed to the bathroom for him to potty and change clothes.
 The same routine we follow each morning.
 However, what came next was an obliteration of that routine.

 I helped him out of his pull-up and pajamas.
 He picked up the standing toilet paper holder and, pretending it was a sword, started hitting me with it.
 I took it from him and sat it outside the bathroom.
 He grabbed the lid to the toilet paper storage container and began smashing it on the toilet lid, denting it with each crash.
 I took that from him and sat it outside the bathroom.

 Those two denials sent him spiraling into one of the worst meltdowns he’s ever had.
 He began grabbing and throwing every object within reach.
 He became aggressive; biting, scratching, hitting.
 I left the bathroom, him still undressed, putting some distance between us.
 He followed me and continued acting aggressively.
-At one point he decided he wanted some toys out of a locked closet.
+At one point, he decided he wanted some toys out of a locked closet.
 I said, “First clothes, then toys.”
 He refused.
 He grabbed a chair to reach the lock to open it himself.
 I removed him from the chair and repeated, “First clothes, then toys.”

 “No clothes, Mommy!”
 I was losing this battle.
 Nothing in my bag of tricks was working.
 My son was naked and wild.
 I wanted to cry.
 I doubted everything about my effectiveness as a mother.
-I doubted every bit of progress he had made.
+I questioned every bit of progress he had made.
 A brief ten-minute span on one Sunday morning reduced me to hopelessness.